IIIF/api/source/extension/georef/index.md

 | Transformation algorithm | A `transformation` property defined on the GeoJSON Feature Collection that holds the GCPs |
 {: .api-table #table-critical-data-for-georeferencing}

+#### 2.2.1 Handling Projections

+Please note that version 1.1 of this extension has no explicit provisions for indicating which projection, if any, was used during the georeferencing process described above.

+If an individual creates GCPs manually on an interactive web map interface, for example, they will most likely be visually referencing an underlying basemap displayed in [WGS84 / Pseudo Mercator](https://epsg.io/?q=3857) (EPSG:3857), which is the current *de facto* standard for web mapping interfaces.
+In this case, if an implementor of the Georeference Extension does not warp the IIIF resource into the projection used during GCP creation (Pseudo Mercator), the results may be unexpectedly distorted.

 ## 3. Web Annotations for Georeferencing

 The combined information described in Section 2 is stored in a Georeference Annotation which is modelled on the Web Annotation Data Model.
 This section details the structure of a Georeference Annotation and its relationship to the IIIF Presentation API and Image API.
 It includes examples of the different properties and options.